bacadra/atom-project-files/README.md

 * `Alt-Right`: open selected file by split right
 * `Alt-Up`: open selected file by split up
 * `Alt-Down`: open selected file by split down
-* `Ctrl-P`: insert project path of selected file
+* `Ctrl-V Ctrl-P`: insert project path of selected file
-* `Ctrl-A`: insert absolute path of selected file
+* `Ctrl-V Ctrl-A`: insert absolute path of selected file
-* `Ctrl-R`: insert relative path of selected file to opened file
+* `Ctrl-V Ctrl-R`: insert relative path of selected file to opened file
-* `Ctrl-N`: insert name of selected file
+* `Ctrl-V Ctrl-N`: insert name of selected file
+* `Ctrl-C Ctrl-P`: copy project path of selected file
+* `Ctrl-C Ctrl-A`: copy absolute path of selected file
+* `Ctrl-C Ctrl-R`: copy relative path of selected file to opened file
+* `Ctrl-C Ctrl-N`: copy name of selected file
 * `Alt-0`: change separator in insert to system default
 * `Alt-\`: change separator in insert to `\`
 * `Alt-/`: change separator in insert to `/`
+* `Ctrl-R`: change quary to project file of selected item

 ## Autocomplete paths

 ![autocomplete-paths](https://github.com/bacadra/atom-project-files/raw/master/assets/autocomplete-paths.png)

 This package provides file path hinting options for the Autocomplete package.
 The paths are displayed relative to the currently active text editor, and the tooltip shows the full file path in the description.
+This package base on the cache, which can be build manually or by Path List view.

 To use a package, type `///` followed by a command that will be filtered with fuzzy-finder.

+This functionality can be enabled or disabled in the package settings.

 [autocomplete-plus](https://atom.io/packages/autocomplete-plus) required.